MicrosoftDocs/azure-docs/articles/guidance/guidance-identity-adfs.md

 	- `Onpremise`, to create the simulated on-premises environment.

-	- `Infrastructure`, to create the VNet infrastructure in the cloud.
+	- `Infrastructure`, to create the VNet infrastructure and jump box in the cloud.

 	- `CreateVpn`, to build Azure virtual network gateway and connect it to the on-premises network.